HX2003/Waveseek/README.md

 # Waveseek
-A waveform viewer for oscilloscope traces that can be easily embedded into any web page using an `<iframe>`.
+A GPU accelerated waveform viewer for oscilloscope traces that can be easily embedded into any web page using an `<iframe>`.

 ![Example](doc/example.png)